xregistry/spec/core/spec.md

 Unless otherwise noted, all attributes MUST be mutable.

-Implementations of this specification MAY define additional (extension) attributes, and they MAY appear at any level of the model.
+Implementations of this specification MAY define additional (extension) attributes.
 However they MUST adhere to the following rules:

+- they MUST be defined as part of the [Registry Model](#registry-model)
+- the presence of an undefined attribute in a request MUST generate an error
 - they MUST NOT use the name of an attribute defined by this specification, regardless of which entity the attribute is defined for
 - their names MUST be between 1 and 63 characters in length